On Generalization and Regularization via Wasserstein Distributionally Robust Optimization

-The above corollary can accommodate, for example, the case where variance is applied as the measure.
-Variance is not listed as an example in Section \ref{rcr} because it has been studied in \cite{BCZ22}.
-Yet, our approach to derive the equivalency relation is different from, and significantly more general than, the approach taken in \cite{BCZ22}.
-We give the following example to highlight the generality of our approach.
+Corollary \ref{cor1} can accommodate cases where variance is used as the measure.
+Variance is not listed as an example in Section \ref{rcr} because it has already been studied in \cite{BCZ22}.
+However, our method for deriving the equivalency relation is different from, and significantly more general than, the approach in \cite{BCZ22}.
+The following example illustrates the broader applicability of our approach.